-An abstract is a summary of your research, usually in one paragraph of 300 words or less, that includes: 1) the overall purpose of the study and the research problem(s); 2) the basic design of the study; 3) major findings or trends as a result of your analysis; and 4) a brief summary of your interpretations and conclusions.
+An abstract is a summary of your research, usually in one paragraph of 300 words or less, that includes:

+- 1) the overall purpose of the study and the research problem(s) - 2) the basic design of the study - 3) major findings or trends as a result of your analysis - 4) a brief summary of your interpretations and conclusions

-- Abstracts must be no longer than 300 words in length. - View examples from the past symposium as a useful resource for writing an abstract.
+Abstracts must be no longer than 300 words in length.
+Examples of past abstract submissions can be found at www.urcd.msstate.edu.

-Your abstract will be published in the URS Abstract Booklet; therefore, you should submit a high- quality version approved by your faculty mentor.
+Your abstract will be published in the URS Abstract Booklet; therefore, you should submit a high-quality version approved by your faculty mentor.